MrMeadows/chirper/development_journal.md

 # Development Journal

+## 5/23/2024

+With the assistance of AI, I was able to get the pop-up modal functioning correctly.
+Now I just have to work the layout of the pop-up modal contents so it looks more presentable.

 ## 5/22/2024

 Today I began converting the form within the Input component into a pop-up modal.
 So far, I have coded the functionality and some of the styling for the pop-up modal, but I am struggling to get the pop-up to display directly in the center of my webpage.